librenms/librenms/doc/Developing/os/Settings.md

 Some devices deliver OIDs out of order, which leads to an error during snmpwalk (`Error: OID not increasing`).
 Set this flag to allow getting OIDs out of order.
+This could cause snmp to loop indefinitely.
 This effectifely sets the `-Cc` flag for the snmp command.

 ```yaml
 snmp_out_of_order_oids: true